tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 ## Optimizing CPU performance

-To be compatible with as wide a range of machines as possible, TensorFlow defaults to only using SSE4 SIMD instructions on x86 machines.
-Most modern PCs and Macs support more advanced instructions, so if you're building a binary that you'll only be running on your own machine, you can enable these by using `-march=native` for optimization options when running `configure`.
+To be compatible with as wide a range of machines as possible, TensorFlow defaults to only using SSE4 SIMD instructions.
+Most modern computers support more advanced instructions.
+So if you're building a binary that you'll only be running on your own machine, you can enable these by using `-march=native` for optimization options when running `configure`.
 Then you can build your optimized binaries with the following command:

 ``` bash
 $ bazel build --config opt //tensorflow/tools/pip_package:build_pip_package